sustrik/ribosome/README.md

 .}
 ```

-By default, output is directed to stdout thus you can re-direct it using
+By default, output is directed to stdout.
+Therefore, you can re-direct it using
 classic UNIX pipes:

 ```
-ruby ribosome.rb foo.dna foo.json > out.txt
+ruby ribosome.rb foo.dna foo.json > out.c
 ```

-However, you can redirece the output to a specific destination inside
+However, you can redirece the output to a specific destination directly from
 the DNA file:

 ```